ThinkDataEd/student/docs/unit1/lesson9.md

     point or the value that approximately cuts the area of the distribution in half.

 ###**Lesson**
-1. **<u>Food Habits Campaign Data Collection Monitoring:</u>**
+1. **<u>Food Habits Campaign Survey Responses:</u>**

-    100. The IDS Campaign Monitoring Tool is found on your IDS Homepage, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
+    100. You will be using the **Campaigns Tool** to view your survey responses.
+The IDS **Campaigns Tool** is found on your IDS Homepage, found at
+[https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
-    Click on **Monitor** and sign in if prompted.
-Once logged in, notice that you are redirected to the **Campaign Manager**.
-This happens so that you can select the campaign that you want to monitor.
-Find the Food Habits Campaign and click on Monitor.
+    Click on **Campaigns** and sign in if prompted.
+Find the Food Habits Campaign and click on Responses.
 If you haven't submitted any data, the page will be blank.

-    **Note:** To review how to access the Monitoring Tool, refer to the video in lesson 8 #1 a.

-    100. Your teacher will be monitoring the class data collection again today.

-        200. See *User List* and sort by *Total*. <strong style="color: red;">Who has collected the most data so far?</strong>

-        200. Click on the pie chart. <strong style="color: red;">How many active users are there?
-How many inactive users are there?</strong>

-        200. See *Total Responses*. <strong style="color: red;">How many responses have been submitted?</strong>
+    100. Click on the blue plus sign to expand the surveys you have submitted.

+        200. <strong style="color: red;">Do the values for the variables seem reasonable?</strong>

+        200. <strong style="color: red;">Did you include any pictures of your snacks?
+If so, is there anything in the picture that can be connected back to you or someone you know?</strong>

         200. <strong style="color: red;">What can you do to increase your data collection?</strong>

+        Note: If there is a survey that you want to delete, click the check box on the left-hand side of the survey, go to <i>Actions</i> and choose <i>Delete Selected</i> from the drop-down menu.

 2. Today you will be learning about a distribution’s **typical** value.